-In a teach-in cut, the TNC saves for each machining step relevant data in the <name>.H.AFC2.DEP file. <Name> is the name of the NC program for which you have recorded the teach-in cut.
+The TNC stores various pieces of information for each machining step of a teach-in cut in the <name>.H.AFC2.DEP file. <name> is the name of the NC program for which you have recorded the teach-in cut.
 During control, the TNC updates the data and makes various evaluations.
 The following data are to be saved in this table:

-Column Function NR Number of the machining step T00L Number or name of the tool with which the machining step was made IDX Index of the tool with which the machining step was made SNOM Nominal spindle speed [rpm] SDIF Maximum difference of the spindle speed in % of the nominal speed LTIME Machining time for the teach-in cut CTIME Machining time for the control cut TDIFF Time difference in % between the machining time during teach-in and control PMAX Maximum recorded spindle power during machining.
-The TNC displays the value in percent with respect to the rated power of the spindle PREF Reference load of the spindle.
+reme many and Column Function NR Number of the machining step T00L Number or name of the tool with which the machining step was made IDX Index of the tool with which the machining step was made SNOM Nominal spindle speed [rpm] SDIF Maximum difference of the spindle speed in % of the nominal speed LTIME Machining time for the teach-in cut CTIME Machining time for the control cut TDIFF Time difference in % between the machining time during teach-in and control PMAX Maximum recorded spindle power during machining.
 The TNC shows the value as a percent of the spindle's rated power.
+PREF Reference load of the spindle.
+The TNC shows the value as a percent of the spindle's rated power.
 FMIN Smallest occurring feed factor.
-The TNC shows the value as a percentage of the programmed feed rate OVLD Reaction by the TNC to overload: ■ M: A macro defined by the machine tool builder has been run ■ S: Immediate NC stop was conducted ■ F : NC stop was conducted after the tool was retracted ■ E : An error message was displayed -: There was no overload reaction BLOCK Block number at which the machining step begins
+The TNC shows the value as a percentage of the programmed feed rate OVLD Reaction by the TNC to overload: ■ M: A macro defined by the machine tool builder has been run S: Immediate NC stop was conductedF: NC stop was conducted after the tool was retracted ■ E: An error message was displayed -: There was no overload reaction BLOCK Block number at which the machining step begins